vincentlaucsb/csv-parser/README.md

 If your CSV has lots of numeric values, you can also have this parser (lazily) convert them to the proper data type.

- * Type checking is performed on conversions to prevent undefined behavior and integer overflow.
+ * Type checking is performed on conversions to prevent undefined behavior and integer overflow
+   * Negative numbers cannot be blindly converted to unsigned integer types
  * `get<float>()`, `get<double>()`, and `get<long double>()` are capable of parsing numbers written in scientific notation.
  * **Note:** Conversions to floating point types are not currently checked for loss of precision.